deannakylee/pmp-prep/README.md

 The exam includes a mix of question types, including standard multiple choice, multiple responses, matching, and drag-and-drop.
 It tests both predictive (waterfall), Agile, and hybrid project management approaches, with scenario-based questions designed to assess real-world application and critical thinking.

+PMI does not publish an official passing score for the PMP exam.
+While there's no exact threshold, many successful candidates report consistently scoring 70-80% on practice exams before passing the actual test.
+Experience, exam strategy, and comfort with scenario-based questions all play a significant role in success.

 ## Practice Exams
 To succeed in the PMP exam, practice is critical.
 With an average of about 1.25 minutes per question, both content mastery and time management are key.